2020 International Court of Justice judges election: Election

 As more than five candidates received the absolute majority of votes after the first round of voting at the General Assembly, further rounds were required until only five, and no more, obtained an absolute majority.
 The Assembly held a second round of voting, still technically being in the same meeting, on 12 November.
 After Emmanuel Ugirashebuja received less than 97 votes, only 5 candidates remained with an absolute majority.

 The Security Council, meeting independently from but concurrently with the General Assembly, chose five candidates in a single round of voting on 11 November 2020.

 Since the same five candidates were chosen by the Assembly and the Council, they were thus elected to the Court, without the need of further rounds of voting.

+Aftermath

+After the election, the composition of the Court was as follows: